rclone/rclone/docs/content/swift.md

 When doing streaming uploads (e.g. using rcat or mount) setting this flag will cause the swift backend to not upload chunked files.

-This will limit the maximum upload size to 5GB.
+This will limit the maximum upload size to 5 GiB.
 However non chunked files are easier to deal with and have an MD5SUM.

 Rclone will still chunk files bigger than chunk_size when doing normal